stanley-gu/qual/proposal.md

 [@O'Neill2010]: Recent progress in the treatment of vascular calcification.
 Suggests the control of phosphates for treatment

 ## Animal Models
-[@Abedin2004]: Vascular calcification may include both osteogenic and chondrogenic differentiation.
+[@Abedin2004]: Review of arterial calcification and mechanisms behind it.
+Vascular calcification may include both osteogenic and chondrogenic differentiation.
 In humans, it is primarily osteogenic with bone tissue formation, whereas in mice, it is primarily chondrogenic with cartilage formation.
 [@Koszalka2004]: CD73 -/- Mice

 ## Quantitative Systems Modeling in Biology